Golden Age of Argentine cinema: 1933–1936: Birth and growth of the industry

 The Argentine film industry took off in 1933 with the release of the first national optical sound films: ¡Tango! (left) and Los tres berretines (right), produced by Argentina Sono Film and Lumiton, respectively.

-The year 1933 meant the beginning of an industrial organization in Argentine cinema due to the emergence of Argentina Sono Film and Lumiton (the first optical sound film studios in Latin America) and the almost simultaneous release of their first productions ¡Tango! and Los tres berretines, respectively, the first feature films with optical sound in Argentine cinema.
-According to Matthew B. Karush, the "growth of Argentine cinema resulted from the efforts of small entrepreneurs who proved adept at catering to local tastes", citing Angel Mentasti—founder of Argentina Sono Film—as a typical example.
-Inspired by the Hollywood model, Mentasti introduced serial industrial production to local filmmaking, and his plan consisted of "[forming] a company on the basis of three films and not release the first until the second had started and the third was announced."
-The project was born after Luis Moglia Barth contacted Mentasti with the idea of producing a film entirely starring the popular performers of revue theater, tango and radio.
-The duo secured financing from two different capitalists, which inspired them to create the company Argentina Sono Film and undertake serial production to give them a better chance of negotiating with distributors.
+The year 1933 meant the beginning of an industrial organization in Argentine cinema due to the emergence of Argentina Sono Film and Lumiton (the first two optical sound film studios in Latin America) and the almost simultaneous release of their first productions ¡Tango!
+(1933) and Los tres berretines (1933), respectively, the first feature films with optical sound in Argentine cinema.
+Inspired by the Hollywood model, Argentina Sono Film founder Ángel Mentasti introduced serial industrial production to local filmmaking, and his plan consisted of "[forming] a company on the basis of three films and not release the first until the second had started and the third was announced."
+The project started after Luis Moglia Barth contacted Mentasti with the idea of producing a film entirely starring the popular performers of revue theater, tango and radio.
+The duo secured financing for Argentina Sono Film and conducted serial production to give them a better chance of negotiating with distributors.
 The musical ¡Tango! premiered on 27 April 1933 and attracted audiences for its select cast of popular performers, including Luis Sandrini, Azucena Maizani, Mercedes Simone, Libertad Lamarque, Pepe Arias and Tita Merello, among others.
-While Tango! was being released, Argentina Sono Film was shooting its second film, Dancing (1933), which had little repercussion, while the great success of the third film, Riachuelo (1934), allowed the economic viability of the studio.
+While ¡Tango! was being released, Argentina Sono Film was shooting its second film, Dancing (1933), which performed poorly at the box office, while the great success of the third film, Riachuelo (1934), ensured the economic viability of the studio.

 View of Lumiton in Munro, Greater Buenos Aires, c.
 1930s.